underdogio-archive/pup-legacy/CONTRIBUTING.md

 ## Documentation

-Whenever a change is made to source code, it is important that the documentation is updated as well.
+Whenever a change is made to source code, it is important that the documentation located in the `/docs` directory is updated as well.
 This will help to ensure that designers and developers are on the same page.